The categories of accuracy of the birth date estimates.

 A boolean that indicates if individuals with this Status should be able to retain residency through their Statdate when terminal absences might suggest otherwise.
 See Statdate is (also) special for more information.

-special meaning to the system.
-No other codes should be
+The value 0 (alive) has a special meaning to the system.
+No other codes should be created to indicate that the individual is alive.

-“Alive” has a particular meaning to Babase.
-It does not mean “alive in real life”, a concept which itself is complicated when it is qualified by a time because there are not always recorded observations.
+Alive has a particular meaning to Babase.
+It does not mean alive in real life, a concept which itself is complicated when it is qualified by a time because there are not always recorded observations.

-Alive in the context of Babase means “an individual on which data is continuing to be collected”.
+Alive in the context of Babase means an individual on which data is continuing to be collected.
 The foremost implication of this is that living individuals can have data added to Babase after the individuals' BIOGRAPH.Statdate and the BIOGRAPH.Statdates will automatically change.
 Babase will hold no data on an individual that postdates the individual's death.
 The only way the BIOGRAPH.Statdate of a dead individual changes is when the change is made manually.